ProkopRandacek/asciiLasers/docs/specs.md

 ### Lasers
 Lasers have a frequency (value) between 0 and 2^64 - 1. (unsigned 64 bit int)
 Lasers frequencies overflow.
-Lasers travel instantly on a straight line between 2 objects (for example bethween 2 mirrors)
+Lasers travel instantly on a straight line between 2 blocks (for example bethween 2 mirrors)
-Lasers travel over wire objects without influencing each other.
+Lasers travel over wire blocks without influencing each other.
 Laser that hit the board edge get teleported to the other end.

 ### Current
 Current can only hold 0 or 1.
 Current moves instantly along the entire wire.
-When objects get powered by current, they alter their state (for example mirrors rotate)
+When blocks get powered by current, they alter their state (for example mirrors rotate)

-## Objects
+## Blocks
-Objects is a single ascii character that has some functionality in the language.
+Block is a single ascii character that has some functionality in the language.

 ### IO